 - Plans for the working waterfront - Transforming local innovations into longer term prosperity for the region by retaining successful companies that otherwise are acquired and/or move out of the region. - Duplication of effort (i.e whatever is done in the Center should be complementary to other resources in the region and non-duplicative).

 Public Outreach Outcomes

-Elements to Broaden Maritime Innovation Ecosystem Idea Area Topics For Future Exploration Gaining the cooperation of local micro -competitors to collaborate Hybrid energy systemsRenewable marine energyUndersea Dealing with the impacts of climate change (public recognition of) robotics Net-pen fisheries
+Elements to Broaden Maritime Innovation Ecosystem

+- Gaining the cooperation of local micro -competitors to collaborate - Dealing with the impacts of climate change (public recognition of)